Free-Macrame-Patterns.com Logo

 Seven Point Snowflake

 Description: The Seven Point Snowflake is a wonderful holiday ornament that's easy to make.
 It's approximately 6 inches wide, so is the right size for a large Christmas tree.
-You can also hang it on a wall.
-Most snowflake patterns have 5 or 6 “points”, but this one has seven.
-This is a suitable Macrame project for beginners.

 Julie Schermerhorn sent in the suggestion for this project.
-She cherishes the two snowflakes she receved many years ago from her dear friend, Mrs. Definski.
-I wrote this custom pattern based on the images she sent me.
-So I am sharing this beautiful holiday decoration with all of you, as a tribute to Mrs. Definski.
+She cherishes the two snowflakes she received many years ago from her dear friend, Mrs. Definski.

 Supplies Needed: